Lady Gaga - Abracadabra

 Well, you know,

-as someone that played classical piano since I was really little and I had a lot of really strict teachers and went to ballet and, you know, all my disciplines, i will say that like there is a kind of suffering in discipline when you're working really hard and i think i just took that to a really far degree in my work my whole life and i became kind of someone that thrived on intensity I think that this song is definitely grappling with intensity.
+as someone that played classical piano since I was really little and I had a lot of really strict teachers and went to ballet and, you know, all my disciplines, I will say that like there is a kind kind of suffering in discipline when you're working really hard.

 but it's also kind of not up to you.
+I think that's a lot how I feel about being an artist.

-if i was a tree it would be like someone just grabbed the trunk and just said this is where you're going to grow yeah so the abra cadabra piece it's a spell that this lady in red is casting on the listener on the nightclub.
+If I was a tree, it would be like someone just grabbed the trunk and just said, this is where you're going to grow.
+Yeah.

-So, we had written a chord progression that we then gave to Circuit to put into the track
+So we had written a chord progression that we then gave to Circuit to put into the track

 to open up into a chorus.